Igalia/explainers/window-ownership/README.md

 ## Security and Privacy Considerations
 This feature does not reveal extra sensitive information, and there is no data kept across browsing sessions.

+## Other resolution for an Embedded Web Applications
+For applications that embed web content within their views, an interface could be provided to notify the host application when a web page requests an owned window.
+This would allow applications to implement their own ownership behaviors, such as position synchronization, z-order, reactivation and lifespan management, according to their specific requirements.